SapphireSapphic/CriticalRe-Balance/README.md

 # Critical Re:Balance
 Rebalances a variety of things in the game, with the goal of improving the Critical and/or Level 1 experience.

-Note: This mod is STILL IN TESTING, and not yet meant to be seriously played with.

 __Credits and big thanks to:__
 Televo, for the icon collection at https://github.com/Televo/kingdom-hearts-recollection Num, for quite a lot of offsets & code taken from GoA ROM